Nicklaspoke/PA1414-Lab-Management-System-Backend-API/README.md

 The configuration that needs to be done before running this.

 First rename the file `config-example.json` to `config.json` in the folder `config`.
-Here you will configure the port that the server will run on and provide the enrty `jwtSecret` with a 256 bit string that will be used to generate the JSON Web tokens the system uses.
+Here you will configure the `port` entry, this will define which port the server will run on (default is port 1337).
+And provide the enrty `jwtSecret` with a 256 bit string that will be used to generate the JSON Web tokens the system uses.

 After that in the folder `config/db` rename the file `login-example.json` to `login.json`